MichaelRFairhurst/DartNAD0/README.md

 high branching factor, consider MCTS instead.

 In general, ensure that all branches of your game are actually unique.
-For example, if a player rolls two six sided dice on theri turn in your game, are there 36 outcomes or are there actually only 12?
+For example, if a player rolls two six sided dice on their turn in your game, are there 36 outcomes or are there actually only 12?
+See details on Chance methods like `reduce()` and `mergeWith()` and `condense()`.

 The next biggest cost is typically list allocation.
 One easy place to reduce this is to try to return constants from `Game.getMoves`: